Gateway

 The gateway capability index stores compact records keyed by <dcc>.<id8>.<tool> and refreshes on demand, so the first agent query after startup or load_skill sees fresh results without a polling delay.
 The fixed MCP workflow tools are cursor-safe and stable; hidden compatibility wrappers remain callable for pinned clients but are no longer advertised:

 For REST-only clients, POST /v1/search with loaded_only=false returns unloaded hits with load_state, available_groups when the backend knows them, and a machine-executable next_step.
 POST that next_step.arguments object to /v1/load_skill, or call MCP load_skill with the next_step.mcp arguments, then search or describe again.
-Gateway load_skill defaults to lazy group activation (activate_groups=false unless supplied), so only default-active/core groups become active automatically; use an explicit tool_group activation for heavier groups.
+Gateway load_skill activates all declared groups by default (activate_groups=true when omitted).
+Pass activate_groups=false for lazy loading, or use tool_group to activate one group explicitly.

 Gateway call wrapper payloads